igorexa81/MongoDB_Scraper/README.md

 ![Shot3](screenshots/screen3.jpg)

-This app can be run on a local server or it can be found on heroku.
+This app can be run on a local server or it can be found on heroku, https://newscraper200000.herokuapp.com/